-Welcome to the Northern Plains Area Director’s Office.
-The Northern Plains Area (NPA) is one of 8 administrative areas of the Agricultural Research Service (ARS), the in-house research arm for the U.S. Department of Agriculture.
-ARS researchers, including those in the NPA, are charged with conducting research on agricultural problems of high national priority to:
+Welcome to the Plains Area Director's Office.
+The Plains Area (PA) is one of 5 administrative areas of the Agricultural Research Service (ARS), the in-house research arm for the U.S. Department of Agriculture.
+ARS researchers, including those in the PA, are charged with conducting research on agricultural problems of high national priority to:

-NPA scientists at our 14 research locations in 8 states are addressing all of these goals through the 85 to 100 agricultural and nutritional research programs typically underway in the NPA at any one time.
-The Area Director’s Office supports these many vital research efforts by providing administrative, technical and budgetary assistance to our locations.
-Our goal is to provide superior service to all our customers and employees to further the ARS research mission and the multi-disciplinary research efforts underway in the NPA.
+PA scientists at our 22 research locations in 10 states are addressing all of these goals through the 85 to 100 agricultural and nutritional research programs typically underway in the PA at any one time.
+The Area Director's Office supports these many vital research efforts by providing administrative, technical and budgetary assistance to our locations.
+Our goal is to provide superior service to all our customers and employees to further the ARS research mission and the multi-disciplinary research efforts underway in the PA.
 We sum it up this way:

 Research Excellence: Meeting Customer Expectations!